tim-balloon/TIMflight/docs/GitLfs.md

 GitHub imposes as 2 GB per file size limit.

 Unless a local `git-lfs` host has been set up, this will not work on the ice, since files must be pulled from/pushed to an Internet server.
 In this case, it's probably best to check out a repo to download all docs to local machines before leaving fast Internet access zones.

+## I want to remove an already-committed file from my repo, forever.
+How do I defeat `git`?

+`git` keeps diff information in blob files with each repo.
+If you commit a binary file that cannot be diff'd, `git` will store the new version.
+This can quickly increase the size of the repo that must be downloaded and stored on disk.
+The only way to remove these files is to remove them from the `git` history.

+Remove the file from the repository's Git history using either the `filter-branch` command or BFG Repo-Cleaner.
+For detailed information on using these, see "[Removing sensitive data from a repository](https://docs.github.com/en/articles/removing-sensitive-data-from-a-repository)."